 1. Loss of service control

-One of the disadvantages of the contract management process is that a firm loses actual control over the services it offers to the clients
+One of the disadvantages is that a firm loses actual control over the services it offers to the clients

 2. Potential time delays